Hazelfire/thesis/index.md

 **Viscosity**: Is it easy to make a change in the system?
 ITPs with low abstraction make it difficult to make changes.
-Sometimes a small difference to what you are wanting to prove requires a disproportionate change of the proof.
+Sometimes a small difference to what the user is wanting to prove requires a disproportionate change of the proof.
 ITPs with high viscosity make it difficult to change.

 **Visibility and Juxtaposability**: How easy is to get a particular piece of desired information?
-How easy is it to compare part of your proof with proofs elsewhere?
+How easy is it to compare part of the proof with proofs elsewhere?
 Sometimes critical information is difficult to obtain when creating or understanding a proof state.
 A common example is being able to inspect intermediate proof steps.
 When a proof relies heavily on